Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Examples of Pixel-Space Outliers

-Figures \ref{fig:nda_ISIC} and \ref{fig:nda_colorectal} provide examples of synthetic outliers generated from the ISIC$2019$ and NCT training data respectively.
+Figure \ref{fig:nda} provides examples of synthetic outliers generated from the ISIC$2019$ and NCT training data respectively.
 The first four rows denote examples of $\texttt{Augmix o Jigsaw}$ while the remaining rows provide examples of $\texttt{RandConv}$ with large kernel sizes.